 (Kentucky Vocational Rehabilitation will pay this fee for eligible students.)

-Students who voluntarily access the PROJECT PASS program must use all available support services for the required two semesters.
+Students who voluntarily access the PROJECT PASS program must use all available support services (mentoring, testing, support classes, advising) for the required two semesters.